KPI Partners Honored Among 'America's Fastest Growing Companies 2024' by Financial Times

-NEWARK, Calif., April 19, 2024 /PRNewswire/ -- KPI Partners proudly announces its inclusion in the list of America's Fastest Growing Companies 2024 by Financial Times and Statista, a list that comprises the top 500 companies in America that have the highest growth in revenue between 2019 and 2022.
+HYDERABAD, India, April 22, 2024 /PRNewswire/ -- KPI Partners proudly announces its inclusion in the list of America's Fastest Growing Companies 2024 by Financial Times and Statista, a list that comprises the top 500 companies in America that have the highest growth in revenues between 2019 and 2022.
 This accolade establishes KPI Partners' exceptional performance and unwavering growth, determined by significant revenue growth in recent times.

 About the America's Fastest Growing Companies 2024 Rankings